Max Lowenthal

 Max Lowenthal (February 26, 1888 – May 18, 1971) was a Washington, DC, political figure in all three branches of the federal government in the 1930s and 1940s, during which time he was closely associated with the rising career of Harry S. Truman; he served under Oscar R. Ewing on an "unofficial policy group" within the Truman administration (1947–1952).

 Background

 Mordechai Lowenthal was born on February 26, 1888, in Minneapolis, Minnesota.
-In the 1870s, his parents Nathan (Naphtali) Lowenthal and Gertrude (Nahamah) Gitel, both Orthodox Jewish, emigrated from Kovno (now Kaunas), Lithuania, to Minnesota.
+In 1870s, his parents Nathan (Naphtali) Lowenthal and Gertrude (Nahamah) Gitel, both Orthodox Jewish, emigrated from Kovno (now Kaunas), Lithuania, to Minnesota.
 At a young age, he started using the more "American" name of Max.
 He had two older siblings, of whom only one survived childhood.

 He graduated from North High School in 1905, first in his class.
 He also attended Talmud Torah, where he learned Hebrew.
 He received a BA in 1909 from the University of Minnesota and graduated in 1912 from Harvard Law School, where he began a lifelong friendship with Felix Frankfurter.

 Career

-Many of Lowenthal's accomplishments are presumed unknown as some are being discovered through historical research.
-Lowenthal had an incredibly discreet personality and often refused to take credit for his accomplishments.
+Many of Lowenthal's accomplishments remain unknown, as some continue to be uncovered through historical research.
+Lowenthal was notably private and often refused to take credit for his accomplishments.

 A memo in Lowenthal's FBI file reveals the following chronology (supplemented):